yujiri8/yujiri.xyz/software/pythontut1.md

 ```
 For now, don't worry about the line `Traceback (most recent call last):` - we won't get into what that means until much later in this series.
 The second line shows you the name of the file your program was saved to, or `<stdin>` if you were just in the prompt (It stands for 'standard input', and I [explain the concept](unix_streams) in my Unix tutorial track, but that's not important here); the line number that caused the error (or 1 if you're in the prompt); and the `in <module>` part is another thing you don't need to worry about until much later when we start working with modules.

 The most important line is the last one, which shows what the actual problem is.
-There are a lot of different kinds of errors, but here are some of the most common ones:
+Here are some of the most common kinds of errors:

 * `SyntaxError` means your code was malformed and Python didn't know to parse it.
 You'll get this if you forget the closing quote on a string, try to use a function without parentheses or write a nonsenical line like `a =`.
-Syntax errors are the only kind that will be caught as soon as you try to run the program - with other kinds of errors, Python won't know there's a problem until it gets to the line that has it, so you'll see the program execute up to that point and then crash.
+Syntax errors are the only kind that will be caught as soon as you try to run the program, since with other kinds of errors, Python won't know there's a problem until it gets to the line that has it, so you'll see the program execute up to that point and then crash.
 (As a result, syntax errors don't show the "`Traceback (most recent call last):`" line.)

 * `NameError` of course is what you get when you use a variable you didn't define.
 The most common cause of this is typo (again, unless you're a way more accurate typist than me).